openforis/sepal-doc/docs/source/team/contribute.rst

 Modify the doc
 ^^^^^^^^^^^^^^

-Every type of modification will be treated separately as they don't imply the same structure code structures. hile doing local modifications, don't hesitate to regularly run the foloowing command in the :code:`sepal-doc/doc/` folder to check the page your modifying, it will help you see typos and directives mistakes:
+Every type of modification will be treated separately as they don't imply the same structure code structures.
+While doing local modifications, don't hesitate to regularly run the following command in the :code:`sepal-doc/doc/` folder to check the page your modifying, it will help you see typos and directives mistakes:

 .. code-block:: console